 Select a name that will be associated with the Google Account (ideally, your music group name), then fill in basic information like gender (you can select 'Rather not say') and birthday (this is compulsory, so that Google knows you are not underage).

 Then it will ask you to create a Gmail address for your email, but you will also have the option to use an existing email address, which can be a non-Gmail address.
-So if you already have an email address (e.g. info@bandname.org.uk) you can use this to register your Google Business account.
+So if you already have an email address (e.g. info@bandname.org.uk) you can use this to register your Google Business Profile.

 Create a strong password (a mix of numbers, letters and symbols) and save it somewhere safe (we recommend using password manager software with encryption features – popular examples are Keeper, 1Password or NordPass).
 Then add a secondary, recovery email (one that is not Gmail, in case Google decides to lock you out – alternate email providers are Yahoo, Outlook, or one set up by your internet provider, like Btinternet) and a phone number – we strongly recommend you don’t skip these steps, they help keep your account secure and as Google takes account security seriously, not doing so could lead to problems down the line.

 Finish setting up your account and now it’s ready for use!
-We’ll come back to specific Google tools a bit later.

 3. Keywords